 Due to the extremely large volume of applications, students are strongly encouraged to apply for financial aid as early as possible and to respond to requests for information promptly.

-Further information about deadlines can be directed to the Macomb Community College Financial Aid Office at 586.445.7228 or finaid@macomb.edu.
+Further information about deadlines can be directed to the Macomb Community College Financial Aid Office at finaid@macomb.edu.

 Private Scholarships